AdrienVL/Show_Me_The_Data_Structures/explanation_2.md

 ## File Recursion

-Your paragraph should not be a detailed walkthrough of the code you provided, but provide your reasoning behind decisions made in the code.
-For example, why did you use that data structure?
-You also need to explain the efficiency (time and space) of your solution.

 I made use of the recommended modules to print files in my current directory, and check a file and its extension.